sass/sass/doc-src/HAML_CHANGELOG.md

   This is consistent with the behavior of multiple ids when one is specified as a standard attribute.

+* Don't crash if the plugin skeleton is installed and `rake gems:install` is run.

 ## [2.2.10](http://github.com/nex3/haml/commit/2.2.10)

 * Fixed a bug where elements with dynamic attributes and no content